|👉 Download Ebook – Creating the perfect customer-centric banking experience

 Now you can get more out of email by integrating it with your other marketing channels, to automate your sales cycle and lead nurturing efforts.

-Email integration can help you build individual customer profiles that can help you gain an insight into the spending and saving habits of your customers.
-With this information, you can create personalized messages that are relevant to your customers instead of sharing one-size-fits-all email messages that may irritate some users.
+Integrating email can enable you to create personalized customer profiles, providing valuable information on your customers’ spending and saving habits.
+With this information, you can create customized messages relevant to your customers instead of sharing one-size-fits-all email messages that may irritate some customers.

-Here’s how email integration can help your marketing efforts:
+Here’s how email integration can can help financial marketers:

 According to an infographic by Formstack, 57% of internet users won’t recommend a business with a poorly designed website on mobile.
 The same infographic says that 46% of shoppers are less likely to shop around for other options when they are using a company’s mobile app.